Patagonia Penguin Watching

 Important information

-Penguins migrate to Punta Tombo to mate and lay eggs between September and February.
-However, animal sightings cannot be guaranteed at all times during the season.
+Penguins migrate to Punta Tombo from September to February for mating and egg-laying.
+However, animal sightings are unpredictable and not guaranteed during the season.

 Whale watching

-If you're interested in exploring more of Argentina's wildlife, consider joining a whale watching tour in Valdes Peninsula, known for its marine life density in the Southern Hemisphere.
+If you want to see more of Argentina's wildlife, consider a whale watching tour in Valdes Peninsula, noted for high concentrations of marine life in the Southern Hemisphere.

 Prices